ShurenZhou1999/pyDTFE/README.md

 ## Introduction

 In this project, we offer a user-friendly Python implementation of the **Delaunay Tessellation Field Interpolation (DTFE)** method.
 The source code has been rewritten from the publicly available C++ [DTFE](https://github.com/MariusCautun/DTFE/) code, with functions wrapped using `Pybind11``.
-This allows users to easily access the DTFE method in Python while maintaining the high efficiency of C++."
+This allows users to easily access the DTFE method in Python while maintaining the high efficiency of C++.

 ### Feature
-* DTFE interpolation of the particle density & velocity on the uniform grid for 3D/2D simulation box.
+* DTFE interpolation of the particle <strong>density, velocity or any scalar field</strong> on the uniform grid for 3D/2D simulation box.
-* DTFE interpolation of any 3D/2D scalar field.
 * Interpolation on arbitrary 3D/2D sampling points.
 * High efficiency with C++ backend and easy coding with Python language.
 * The code is more compact, allowing for direct modification.